TheGreatSkeeve/Infinite-Plex-Autoplay/README.md

 # Infinite-Plex-Autoplay

+Note:  This works with Roku TVs using the Plex app.
+I'll update it at some point to add Chromecast functionality (1/19/2021, let's aim for before 2022 huh)

 A script using the Python PlexAPI to keep Plex from killing your stream after two hours

 To use this script, you'll need: